-Celebrating Juneteenth and Taking Action
+Recognizing Juneteenth and Taking Action

 Juneteenth is an important day that commemorates the anniversary of June 19th in 1865, when the last group of more than 250,000 enslaved Black Americans was freed by Union troops.
-This newly adopted federal holiday—which is an observed company-wide holiday at Domini—is important for us to recognize as a firm and as individuals working together to strive for universal human dignity and racial justice in all the work that we do.
+This federal holiday—which is an observed company-wide holiday at Domini—is important for us to recognize as a firm and as individuals working together to strive for universal human dignity and racial justice in all the work that we do.

 At Domini, we not only recognize this day, but know the actions that each of us take in a community are part of building the culture of justice and equality, and highlight a few ways we are working to continue to bring this into our purpose and actions.